 - Take 1 tsp honey, ¼ cup of onion juice, and 1/8 tsp of black pepper.
 Have this mixture for instant relief from breathlessness and chest congestion due to an asthma cough.

 - Mix 1 tbsp honey with ½ tsp of dried sunflower seeds powder.
 Have this twice a day.

 - Fill a bowl with honey.
 Hold this bowl beneath your nose and inhale.
 This will bring relief when you feel breathless.

 - Mix 1 tsp of honey with 1 cup of warm water.
 Have this every night before going to sleep.

 5. Drumstick Leaves Soup for Asthma Cure

-Various parts of Drumstick tree, also called Moringa tree, are used for treatment of different types of ailments.
+Various parts of Drumstick tree, also called Moringa tree, are used for the treatment of different types of ailments.
 For asthma, the leaves of the drumstick trees are used to prepare a soup.
 Many studies have shown that Moringa plant alkaloid is similar to ephedrine (decongestant) and is effective in the treatment of asthma as this alkaloid relaxes bronchioles.
-Make a soup with drumstick leaves and have it once everyday to cure your asthma.
+Make a soup with drumstick leaves and have it once every day to cure your asthma.

-- Drumstick leaves- handful of them
+- Drumstick leaves- a handful of them

 - Water- ¾ cup (180 ml)